Qu'Appelle River: Railway in the Qu'Appelle Valley

-Canadian Pacific Railway (CP) provides transportation for oil, grain, consumer products, fertilizers, etc. through the Qu'Appelle Valley and all of Saskatchewan.
-The CP Belle Plaine Railway Spur was developed to transport potash from the Belle Plaine mine to market, which was done by adding 30.3 km of rail from the mine site to the Kalium Spur near Belle Plaine.
+Canadian Pacific Kansas City (CPKC) provides transportation for oil, grain, consumer products, fertilizers, etc. through the Qu'Appelle Valley and all of Saskatchewan.
+The CPKC Belle Plaine Railway Spur was developed to transport potash from the Belle Plaine mine to market, which was done by adding 30.3 km of rail from the mine site to the Kalium Spur near Belle Plaine.
 This construction was intensive and caused many million cubic metres (tens of million cubic feet) of excavation in order to build the rail beds into farmland and surrounding valley walls.
 Excavation occurred in areas of the valley that affected aquifers and the Qu'Appelle River, as well as the addition of a steel tunnel to allow for traffic to travel over the spur.
 Another addition to the landscape was 2,900 m of culvert to mitigate flooding and manage drainage around the track structure.

 Railway impacts

-CP Railway Belle Plaine Spur
+Belle Plaine Spur

 The Belle Plaine Spur was created to facilitate the transportation of potash from the K+S Bethune Legacy mine to various markets across the country.
 This was done by connecting the new railway from the mine near Findlater to the existing railway, known as the Kalium Spur, near the community of Belle Plaine.
 While the construction of the spur did promise to create greater economic opportunities in terms of marketing potash, there were major environmental impacts on this section of the Qu'Appelle Valley.
 During construction, there were enormous amounts of dirt and earth moved to facilitate the rail bed.
 The rail bed was built by KPCL Dirt Movers who estimate that during the construction phase, 9 e6m3 of earth was excavated and there was 7.5 e6m3 of embankment construction.